kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

 There is one offer message for each device instance, so a VM with two synthetic NICs will get two offers messages with the NIC class ID.
-The ordering of offer messages can vary from boot-to-boot and must not be assumed to be consistent in Linux code.
-Offer messages may also arrive long after Linux has initially booted because Hyper-V supports adding devices, such as synthetic NICs, to running VMs.
+The ordering of offer messages can vary from boot-to-boot and must not be assumed to be consistent in Linex code.
+Offer messages may also arrive long after Linex has initially booted because Hyper-V supports adding devices, such as synthetic NICs, to running VMs.
 A new offer message is processed by vmbus_process_offer(), which indirectly invokes vmbus_add_channel_work().